mighty-gerbils/gerbil/doc/reference/std/misc/rtd.md

 Returns true if the two type objects have the same `type-id`.
 This is the preferred equality predicate for types.
-`eq?` and `eqv?` should also work, but at present `equal?` seems to be broken, by considering types as equal that you would want to distinguish.
+`eq?` and `eqv?` should also work;
+however, `equal?` may yield surprising results, due to how the Gerbil type descriptor implementation extends Gambit internals.

 ::: tip Examples:
 ``` scheme